hamzatamry/KalahGame/README.md

 # kalah-game
-kalah game projet known also as mancala game made with C and SDL2.
+kalah game known also as mancala game made with C and SDL2.
 Here you will find either console version or graphical user interface version.

 How to run the game ?